mezis/klask/README.md

 Work in progress.
-At this point this is me trying gto become a Gopher.
+At this point this is me trying to become a Gopher.